asnaencorerpg/asnaencorerpg.github.io/dox/aerConAssignmentOpCodes.md

    // MyTextBox.Text = "This is a string".
 ```

 Other assignment operation code or commands first perform an operation on an argument before assigning it to another argument.
-The following example illustrates one of these operators, <code> **+=** </code>, which increments the value of the variable on the left side of the operator by the value of the expression on the right:
+The following example illustrates one of these operators, ``` **+=** ```, which increments the value of the variable on the left side of the operator by the value of the expression on the right:

 ```
 x += 1
 ```

-In this example, 1 is added to the value of <code class="ce">x</code>, and that new value is then assigned to <code class="ce">x</code>.
+In this example, 1 is added to the value of <code class="ce">x```, and that new value is then assigned to <code class="ce">x```.
 It is a shorthand equivalent of the following operation code or command:

 ```
 x = x + 1